CONSUMER BEHAVIOUR - 2021/2

 Alternative Assessment Individual essay in lieu of Group Project 1,500 words.

 The assessment strategy is designed to provide students with the opportunity to demonstrate their understanding of consumer behaviour theories and the application of these theories in developing marketing strategies.
 The focus is on assessing higher levels of critical thinking, specifically application and evaluation.
-This is evident in the group essays and the group presentations.
 The section below outlines the two graded assessment types for this module.

 Thus, the summative assessment for this module consists of: